ezsystems/ezplatform-solr-search-engine/README.md

 _** Does not include full set of full text features includes: Scoring/Ranking _(Solr Search Engine does sorting on scoring by default, for location search available as of [v1.3][3] with Solr 6.x)_, and as of [Solr Search Engine v1.5][5] supports advanced full text capabilities such as `word "phrase" (group) +mandatory -prohibited AND && OR || NOT !`_

+_*** Index-time boosts have been removed from Lucene and are no longer available from Solr 7, we plan to introduce query time boosting instead in future 2.x and 3.x release.
+See https://lucene.apache.org/solr/guide/7_2/major-changes-in-solr-7.html for more information._

 ## Install